Sofi-Tech/ipc/PROTOCOL.md

 ### Notes

-It is suggested to make a queue receiver to handle the messages, Veza takes advantage of TCP's buffering nature, which helps lowering the latency and the time it takes to send the messages, which can also mean that two or more messages may be received glued up; use the `Byte-Length` header to find the end of the message (and the start of the next), and it also may be received partial ─ most routers allow up to 65536 bytes in a segment, so when sending large messages (for
+It is suggested to make a queue receiver to handle the messages, `@sofidev/ipc` takes advantage of TCP's buffering nature, which helps lowering the latency and the time it takes to send the messages, which can also mean that two or more messages may be received glued up; use the `Byte-Length` header to find the end of the message (and the start of the next), and it also may be received partial ─ most routers allow up to 65536 bytes in a segment, so when sending large messages (for